-B-COMPLEX VITAMINS AND THEIR USE IN NUTRITIONAL BALANCING PROGRAMS
+B-COMPLEX VITAMINS AND THEIR USE IN DEVELOPMENT PROGRAMS

 The B-complex vitamins such as thiamin, riboflavin, niacin, pantothenic acid, pyridoxine, folic acid and others play a very important part in nutritional balancing science.
 However, it is a different role than their use in symptomatic nutritional programs of all kinds.
 This article helps explain this difference, and its importance.